jainipallavi102210/MLAI/README.md

 ## Folder Structure

-- `data/`: Contains the raw and processed datasets.
+- `data/data.csv`: Contains the raw and processed datasets.
-- `capstone.ipynb`: Jupyter notebooks for data analysis and visualization.
+- [capstone.ipynb](capstone.ipynb): Jupyter notebooks for data analysis and visualization.

+### Running the Notebook

+To run the analysis, ensure you have Python installed along with the necessary libraries.
+Execute the notebook sequentially to reproduce the analysis.

 ## Dependencies